 Note: Paddings, Borders, and Margins will apply on all four sides.
 Because I am using shorthand property here, one value will apply to all four sides.

-Now it will display like this in browser.
+Now it will display like this in the browser.

 Explanation: As you can see there is a content box.
 The content box has a padding of 40 pixels all around its four sides.
 And the border of 1 pixel and 10 pixels of margin around its sides.
 This is all about the box model.

-I hope this guide will be helpful for you.
+I hope this guide will be helpful to you.
 If yes then leave a comment below.
 And if you have any questions then you can ask in the comment section below.

-Don’t forget to subscribe our newsletter to get new articles in your inbox.
+Don’t forget to subscribe to our newsletter to get new articles in your inbox.